 in HTML.
 In this situation, the browser will return the first element it encounters.

-If you need to process several elements at once, then a class search is a better option:
+If you need to process several elements at once, then search by a class is a better option:

-// All elements with this class are returned.
-They can all differ significantly.
+// All elements with this class are returned

 const collection = document.getElementsByClassName('row');